biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 ``` bash
 scp your-username@bridges2.psc.edu:/ocean/projects/agr250001p/your-username/sorted-sample.bam.bai .
 ```
-Here you will have to cahnge the "sorted-sample" to the sorted-NC and sorted-CRC.
+Here you will have to change the "sorted-sample" to the sorted-NC and sorted-CRC.

-- Windows: Use your Bridges2 credentials to log in to WinSCP.
-File protocol: SCP
-Host name: bridges2.psc.edu
-- If not in our shared directory, click on "Find Files" and in the "Search in" box, type /ocean/projects/agr250001p/your-user
+.bam and .bam.bai need to be kept together

+**WE ARE NOW READY FOR IGV**
+Please open the IGV software on your computer.

+Once click "Files" in the upper left corner.

+Then click "Load from file..."

-- Find your sorted sample files ending in .bam and .bam.bai and download them.
+Navigate to where you downloaded your .bam and .bam.bai files for both NC and CRC.

-1. Load the reference genome and sorted BAM file in IGV (Desktop or Web-based).
-2. Highlight:
- - Coverage across interesting regions (e.g., BRCA1).
- - Mismatches or SNPs in the alignments
+You now need to add all 4 files to IGV by clicking on the files and clicking "Open"

+Repeat for all 4 necessary files.

+Depending on what order tyou added your files you will see both the healthy genome and the genome with cancer displayed.

+Zoom to see the coverage and alignments.

+If you zoom in enough, you will be able to see the sequence and the bases.

+Play around and see what you are able to visualize.